josephmjoy/robotics/python_robotutils/NOTES.md

 1. As above, but standard command.
 1. As above, but standard rt command command.
 1. Support `-n` and `-t` options from ping for each.
-1. Support '-l' (length) size option from ping for each.
+1. Support `-l` (length) size option from ping for each.
 It specifies the size of the _body_
-1. Support '-body',  for message body type and body (default to nanosecond timestamp)
+1. Support `-body`,  for message body type and body (default to nanosecond time stamp)
-1. Support '-c', for channel (default to 'echo')
+1. Support `-c`, for channel (default to 'echo')
-1. Set a standard port number for Robotcomm servers so that we don't have to keep typing (and mistyping) port numbers, and can specifically open that port in firewalls.
+1. Set a standard port number for RobotComm servers so that we don't have to keep typing (and mistyping) port numbers, and can specifically open that port in firewalls.
 Default echo server port: 41890 (see  "February 6, 2018A" note)

 ```